Design sprint: Team

 The suggested ideal number of people involved in the sprint is 4-7 people and they include the facilitator, designer, a decision maker (often a CEO if the company is a startup), product manager, engineer and someone from companies core business departments (Marketing, Content, Operations, etc.).

 Variants

-The concept sprint is a fast five-day process for cross-functional teams to brainstorm, define, and model new approaches to business issue.
-Another common variant is the Service Design Sprint, an approach to Design Sprints created in 2014 that uses Service Design tools and mechanics to tackle service innovation.
+The concept sprint is a fast five-day process for cross-functional teams to brainstorm, define, and model new approaches to business issue..

+Industry examples

+While initially developed for startups and technology firms, the design sprint methodology has been adopted by multinational corporations, public sector institutions, and cultural organizations to facilitate organizational change and product development.

+For instance, the toy manufacturer LEGO systematically integrated the framework into its internal creative agency, executing approximately 150 design sprints over a twelve-month period to restructure operational dynamics and foster agile practices.

+The framework has also been adapted outside of corporate environments; the British Museum utilized the methodology to optimize its digital and physical visitor wayfinding systems, and the municipal government of Denver modified the traditional five-day schedule into shorter, distributed sessions to accommodate public sector resource constraints.